-Do you ever find yourself in that dreaded situation where you're face-to-face with an acquaintance and you're forced to make some kind of conversation?
+Do you ever find yourself in that dreaded situation where you’re face-to-face with an acquaintance or stranger, and you’re forced to make some kind of conversation?

-Whether you were expecting to be with this person or not, you're now stuck in the moment trying to come up with small talk topics but struggling to know exactly what to say.
+Whether or not you were expecting to be with this person, you’re now stuck in the moment trying to come up with small talk topics and struggling to know exactly what to say.

 How was your weekend?
 What do you think about the weather?
 Do you have any plans for the summer?